gradle/wrapper-validation-action/README.md

 uses: gradle/wrapper-validation-action@v2
 ```

+This action step should precede any step using `gradle/gradle-build-action` or `gradle/actions/setup-gradle`.

 ### Add a new dedicated Workflow

 Here's a sample complete workflow you can add to your repositories: